 The purpose of the Current Research page is to highlight ongoing research into the life and works of Graham Greene and his contemporaries as well as to give notice of relevant exhibitions and lectures.
-If you are engaged in study of this kind in a professional capacity, as a doctoral or post-graduate student, or simply because you are interested in the subject, please do get in touch (details on the Home page).
+If you are engaged in study of this kind in a professional capacity, as a doctoral or post-graduate student, or for any other reason, please do get in touch (details on the Home page).